DigitalBrewLLC/cxt-manager/README.md

 **During `cit init`, `.gitignore` is automatically configured based on your choice.**

 By default, `.cxt/` files are tracked in Git for team sharing.
-During `cit init`, you can choose to keep context files private, and CxtManager will automatically add `.cxt/` to `.gitignore` for you.
+During `cit init`, you can choose to keep context files private, and cxt-manager will automatically add `.cxt/` to `.gitignore` for you.
 This is useful for:
 - Personal projects with sensitive context
 - Projects where context should remain local
 - Privacy-sensitive development workflows